CodisTech/cybersecurity-homelab/README.md

 ## Prerequisites

 This home lab utilizes a multi-machine setup.
-Ensure you have the following hardware and software before proceeding.
+Below is a brief list of hardware for each machine:

 **Hardware:**

-* **Three physical machines (or VMs with sufficient resources):**
+* **Four physical machines (or VMs with sufficient resources):**
     * **Machine 1 (Firewall):** Dedicated to running pfSense.
-A quad-core processor, 4GB RAM, and 16GB of storage are a reasonable minimum.
+A quad-core processor, 4GB RAM, and 120GB HD storage.
     * **Machine 2 (Hypervisor):** Dedicated to running Proxmox VE.
-A minimum of 8GB RAM and 64GB of storage is recommended.
+256GB RAM and 2TB SSDs Raid10, of storage for VMs.
+    * **Machine 3 (Hypervisor):** Dedicated to running Proxmox VE.
+128GB RAM and 2TB NVME of storage for VMs.
     * **Machine 3 (Storage Server):** Running UnRAID.
-A minimum of 16GB RAM and 1TB of storage is recommended.
+128GB RAM and 80TB HD storage.
+Plus thumbdrive, maximum of 60GB (for OS).

 **Software:**